alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   )
 end
 ```
-which simply calls the **draw_rectangle** function of the backend and the inputs given to it are the x,y coorinates of the lower left and uper right corners, the colour of the border and the colour to be filled in the rectangle and finally the absolute flag (which is true here).
+which simply calls the **draw_rectangle** function of the backend and the inputs given to it are the x,y coordinates of the lower left and upper right corners, the colour of the border and the colour to be filled in the rectangle and finally the absolute flag (which is true here).
 The **draw_rectangle** function is:
 ```ruby
 def draw_rectangle(x1:,y1:,x2:,y2:, border_color: :default,